 \subsection{Additional examples}

 Below we show some additional explainability examples.
 Note that the decoupling and matching results depend on the samples.
-Specifically, some images have strong overlap between modalities (potentially more common dimensions) while the others tend to be more orthogonol (potentially more unique dimensions, decoupling helps more).
+Specifically, some images have a strong overlap between modalities (potentially more common dimensions) while others tend to be more orthogonal (potentially more unique dimensions, decoupling helps more).